VasilGVasilev/simpleChat/README.md

 ![alt text](https://github.com/VasilGVasilev/simpleChat/blob/main/NBs/DBlogic.png)

 ## Main learning benefits:
-- Navigating through the docs of my first BaaS - Firbase
+- First navigation through the docs of my first BaaS - Firbase
-- Using a superset of CSS - SASS
+- First use of a superset of CSS - SASS
 - Deep dive into state with useReducer() rendering UI based on viewport
-- Finally learning useEffect() cleanup function relevance
+- Finally, learning useEffect() cleanup function relevance
+- Finally, learning the signficance of block scoping in JS